OpenNebula/docs/source/operation/references/template.rst

 User Inputs
 ================================================================================

+.. todo:: update with new types, and options

 ``USER_INPUTS`` provides the template creator with the possibility to dynamically ask the user instantiating the template for dynamic values that must be defined.

 .. code::